MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-RAS-Gateway-using-VMM.md

 ## Introduction

-This topic helps you evaluate the Software Defined Networking (SDN) features in [!INCLUDE[winthreshold_server_2_mdToken/winthreshold_server_2_md.md)] 5 and Virtual Machine Manager 2016 Technology Preview 5.
+This topic helps you evaluate the Software Defined Networking (SDN) features in Windows Server Technical Preview 5 and Virtual Machine Manager 2016 Technology Preview 5.
 In particular, this topic is focused on scenarios that incorporate a RAS Gateway with the Virtual Machine Manager (VMM).

 A RAS Gateway is a data path element in SDN that enables Site-to-site (S2S) connectivity between two autonomous systems.
 Specifically, a RAS Gateway enables S2S connectivity between remote tenant networks and your datacenter using IPSec, Generic Routing Encapsulation (GRE) or Layer 3 Forwarding.